SarthakJain2/github-pages-with-jekyll/index.md

 About me:

-Hello, My name is Sarthak Jain.
+Hello, my name is Sarthak Jain.
 I am a junior at East Brunswick High School.
 I have been attending East Brunswick public schools since I was in 2nd grade.
 My favorite sport to play is soccer and I have been playing it since I was 5 years old.
 I also enjoy partaking in other sports such as, basketball, football, and tennis.